madebyshape/craft-cms/README.md

 # Craft CMS 3.x

-This is a boilerplate we use internally for Craft CMS 3.x projects.
-It's built with the intention of being used with [Tailwind CSS](https://github.com/madebyshape/tailwind-css) framework
+This is a Craft CMS 3.x boilerplate [MadeByShape](https://madebyshape.co.uk) use internally for projects.

-Feel free to use / modify / fork.
+It's built with the intention of being used with [Tailwind CSS](https://github.com/madebyshape/tailwind-css) framework.

 ## Install